Generic selectors

 • Color: Black and tan

-The Dalmatian Hermann’s Tortoise is a small form of the Hermann’s tortoise species.
-They are intermediate between the larger eastern form and the colorful western form, and their care is very similar.
+The Dalmatian Hermann’s is a small form intermediate between the larger eastern and the colorful western forms.
+Care requirements are nearly identical across all Hermann’s subspecies.

 7. Sulcata